johnathanvman/F6/index.md

 							choose([" and ask if we can have some fun."," and ask if she's ready for some fun."," and ask if we can have some fun."])+ choose([" She tells me to shush and stick it in already."," She blushes, and pulls me into a kiss."," She eagerly nods."," She nods before giving me a kiss."," She responds with a kiss."," She pauses for a moment before pulling me into a kiss."," She blushes as she asks what I want to do."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
 						,
 						choose([" and brush my lips against hers.
 Her hand slips down between my legs to grope my length. ",", and she pulls me closer.
-She whispers into my ear to stick it in already.",", and she roughly grabs my hair to pull me into a kiss.",", and she gives me a kiss."," and try to talk.
+She whispers into my ear that she wants me.",", and she roughly grabs my hair to pull me into a kiss.",", and she gives me a kiss."," and try to talk.
 She shushes me, and starts stroking my length.
 She blushes, but doesn't stop until its fully erect."])
 						])+
 						choose([
 							choose([" I frot against her until she's wet,"])+